betway必威电竞:Postgraduate Diploma in Geospatial Science and Technology

-The Diploma is comprised of 120 points including two compulsory courses (30 points) and optional courses (90 points).
+The Diploma is comprised of 120 points, including three compulsory courses (45 points), one other GISC-coded course (15 points), and optional courses (60 points).

 It must be completed within 1 year full-time, or 2 years part-time.

-The PGDipGST includes two compulsory courses on spatial analysis technology and programming.
-Students must also take three additional courses from a selection, that cover topics such as big data, business technologies, human interface technology, industry uses of spatial analysis, and a workplace internship.
+Students must also take 60 points of additional courses from a selection that cover topics such as big data, business technologies, human interface technology, industry uses of spatial analysis, and a workplace internship.

-Students are required to complete three optional courses (90 points) from topics that include data science, statistics, computer programming, and digital business and technology.
+Students are required to complete optional courses (60 points) from topics that include data science, statistics, computer programming, and digital business and technology.
 These can be selected from the Professional Master of Geospatial Science and Technology Schedule B.